crispinprojects/dbus-gtk4-demo/README.md

 ## Synchronously Sending a Message

 The function [g_dbus_connection_send_message_with_reply_sync](https://docs.gtk.org/gio/method.DBusConnection.send_message_with_reply_sync.html) synchronously sends the call message (defined above) to the connection and blocks the calling thread until a reply is received or the timeout is reached.
-The g_dbus_connection_send_message_with_reply() is the asynchronous version of this method and is dicussed in the next section.
+The g_dbus_connection_send_message_with_reply() is the asynchronous version of this method and is discussed in the next section.

 The code below demonstrates using the application connection and the call_message to obtain a reply_message.
 The [g_dbus_message_get_body](https://docs.gtk.org/gio/method.DBusMessage.get_body.html) gets the body of a message as a GVariant data type.
 The function g_variant_get_child_value is used to read the first child item out of the GVariant container instance and the function g_variant_get_string is used to convert this to a string for printing purposes.
 Finally the message objects and variant object are unreferenced.